brandur/sorg/content/drafts/go-lambda.md

 !fig src="/assets/go-lambda/create-function.png" caption="Prompt for creating a new function on Lambda."

-Go fans around the world are undoubtedly celebrating the move, but Gopher or not, this is a big step forward for everyone.
+Go fans around the world are undoubtedly celebrating the addition, but Gopher or not, this is a big step forward for everyone.
 Go may have its share of problems, but it has a few properties that make it an absolutely ideal fit for a serverless environment like Lambda.